Voedoe-H/ADPipeline/README.md

 ## Preprocessing

-The preprocessing step prepares the MVTec AD dataset for model training.
-To run the preprocessing script:
+The preprocessing script augments the "good" screw images from the MVTec AD dataset to increase the dataset size for training.
+It applies the following transformations:

+* Random rotations (±40°)
+* Shifting (±20%)
+* Shearing (±20%)
+* Zooming (±20%)
+* Horizontal flipping

+Usage:

 ```bash
 python data/preprocess.py